tlswg/external-psk-design-team/draft-dt-tls-external-psk-guidance.md

 5. The attacker redirects the `Finished` message to `C`.
 `C` has completed the handshake, ostensibly with `A`.

 This attack violates the peer authentication property, and if `C` supports a weaker set of cipher suites than `B`, this attack also violates the downgrade protection property.
 This rerouting is a type of identity misbinding attack
 {{Krawczyk}}{{Sethi}}.
 Selfie attack {{Selfie}} is a special case of the rerouting attack against a group member that can act both as TLS server and client.
 In the Selfie attack, a malicious non-member reroutes a connection from the client to the server on the same endpoint.

+Entropy properties of external PSKs may also affect TLS security properties.
+In particular, if a high entropy PSK is used, then PSK-only key establishment modes are secure against both active and passive attack.
+However, they lack forward security.
+Forward security may be achieved by using a PSK-DH mode.

+In contrast, if a low entropy PSK is used, then PSK-only key establishment modes are subject to passive exhaustive search passive attacks which will reveal the traffic keys.
+PSK-DH modes are subject to active attacks in which the attacker impersonates one side.
+The exhaustive search phase of these attacks can be mounted offline if the attacker captures a single handshake using the PSK, but those attacks will not lead to compromise of the traffic keys for that connection because those also depend on the Diffie-Hellman (DH) exchange.
+Low entropy keys are only secure against active attack if a PAKE is used with TLS.

 # Recommendations for External PSK Usage

 Applications MUST use external PSKs that adhere to the following requirements: